Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-17-LiFePO4-32700-Battery-Board.markdown

 This board is principally designed to hold a 32700 sized battery in place, and make electrical contact with it.
 For some reason battery holders for this battery are either not available, or are unsuitable.
+The 32700 naming convention equate to 32mm diameter, and 70mm long (why extra zero?).

 As a PCB was being manufactured for this purpose, I (as always) decided to make it multipurpose, by adding some resistor signal conditioning, and by adding prototyping areas to the board.
 The board does also have a cut-out to cater for a barrel-jack connector, to allow the battery to be charged in-situ.